Hairein/mks-bulletml-toolkit/README.md

 ### Build

-The project is configured with CMAKE and was built using Qt Creator on various Ubuntu 24.04 LTS platforms.
+The project is configured with CMAKE and built using Qt Creator on various Ubuntu 24.04 LTS and Windows 11 platforms.

 ### Install dependencies

 #### Windows

-Under Windows, you need to have environmant variables set for these paths or you can provide hard-coded paths in the Player CMakeLists.txt
+Under Windows, you need to have environment variables set for these paths or you can provide hard-coded paths in the Player CMakeLists.txt, see that file for examples
 ```
-Raylib Header and Libs/DLLs - RAYLIB_INCLUDE_DIR
+Raylib Header and Libs/DLLs - RAYLIB_INCLUDE_DIR, RAYLIB_LIB_DIR
-RAYLIB_LIB_DIR

 LibXML2 Root Folder with include/lib - LIBXML2_ROOT through